The holiday shopping season has begun, and you might be planning on doing more shopping on Cyber Monday, but what about Small Business Saturday?

 Will This Replace Black Friday?

 Don't worry, folks, Black Friday isn't going anywhere.
 While Small Business Saturday is all about shopping local and Black Friday is all about getting uber-deals at the big-box retailers, it doesn't seem like either sales event is hurting the other, at least not for our readers.
-In the DealNews survey, 89% of the people who said they planned to shop on Small Business Saturday are also planning to shop on Black Friday, while 91% are planning to shop on Cyber Monday.
+In the 2015 DealNews survey, 89% of the people who said they planned to shop on Small Business Saturday are also planning to shop on Black Friday, while 91% planned to shop on Cyber Monday.

-And with nearly a week of major sales coming, we might be able to get all our holiday shopping done really quickly this year.
-What about you?
+Readers, what about you?
 Are you excited for any of your local Small Business Saturday deals this year?
 Share your thoughts in the comments below.